 They said the law was a "disgrace" and tailor-made for Mr Berlusconi.

-Meanwhile, the Italian leader has indicated that he will not stand for re-election in 2013.
+Meanwhile, the Italian leader indicated that he would not stand for re-election in 2013.